origam/origam-html-chat/README.md

  - `metadata` - ???
 Data sources / combobox description as available in InitUI
  - `data` - 2D array of arbitrary content, representing a set of categories, complying the query and metadata
+ - `categoryMetadata` - Metadata mapping from categoryId to metadata record given similarily as in InitUI screen description
+   - *categoryId* - Metadata for given category

 ### Getting available objects for given category